dtcenter/MET/met/docs/Users_Guide/wavelet-stat.rst

 .. code-block:: none

+  // Empty list of thresholds
   cat_thresh = [];

-  cat_thresh = [>0.0, >=5.0, NA];
+  // Or explicitly set the NA threshold type cat_thresh = [>0.0, >=5.0, NA];

 The **cat_thresh** option defines an array of thresholds for each field defined in the fcst and obs dictionaries.
 The number of forecast and observation categorical thresholds must match.
-If set to an empty list the thresholds will not be applied (no binary masking) and all the raw grid-point values will be used for downstream statistics.
+If set to an empty list, the thresholds will not be applied (no binary masking) and all the raw grid-point values will be used for downstream statistics.

-If the array of threhsolds is an empy list, the application will set the threshold to NA internally and skip applying the thresholds.
-If the threshold is set to NA explicitly in the list, the application will also set the threshold to NA internally and skip applying the thresholds.
+If the array of thresholds is an empty list, the application will set the threshold to NA internally and skip applying the thresholds.
+If the threshold is set to NA explicitly in the list, the application will also skip applying the threshold.

-Since the application has the ability to loop through multiple thresholds (for multiple fields), a user can specify a list of thresholds and include NA at the end of the list in order to produce statistics without applying any threshold for the given variable.
+Since the application has the ability to loop through multiple thresholds (for multiple fields), a user can include NA in the list of thresholds to produce statistics for the raw data values for the given field.

 _______________________